MMAP/MMAP-releases-issues-Q-and-A/README.md

 ### Installation

-MMAP is compiled with the Intel Math Kernel library for the Unix/Linux environment and uses BLAS and LAPACK libraries.
+MMAP is statically compiled with the Intel Math Kernel library for the Unix/Linux environment and uses BLAS and LAPACK libraries.
 To ensure compatibility only a static executable is currently available.
 After download, be sure to make the file executable.
 [Click here to download MMAP](https://github.com/MMAP/MMAP-releases-issues-Q-and-A/releases/latest).

 ### MMAP website